RDU

 RDU Spotify Playlist: RQ

 RQ got some great music selections for you (and the RDU playlist this week).
-Added to his Spotify this week: OMAS – Sunrise RUN THE JEWELS – Hey Kids (Bumaye) Feat.
-Danny Brown Full list of tracks for On Air playlist: DJ TAYE x TASO – Thinkin Bout U EXD ...
+Added to his Spotify this week: TOKYO VICE – Switching Sides TOM FRANCIS (nz) – What Im Made For Feat.
+Royce da 5’9″ & Tyler Thomas Full list of tracks for On Air ...

 Gemma